Build multi-tenant RAG with Neon's database-per-user model — no nosy neighbors, max isolation, minimal costs

 note

 Neon tracks these consumption metrics on a monthly cycle.
 If you want to track metrics on a different cycle, you need to take snapshots of your metrics at the desired interval and store the data externally.
-You can also use the Preview Consumption API to collect metrics from across a range of billing periods.
+You can also use the Consumption API to collect metrics from across a range of billing periods.

 Configuring quotas